 Her painting, still wet, was not what she had been expecting.
 She was feeling humiliated about having to show this garbage to the masses.
 Covering up her work with a large curtain, she walked away feeling depressed and defeated.

 When her moment for the big reveal arrived, she begged and pleaded not to show her painting.
 But the people running the show weren’t having it.
-They were like “We paid you big money for this, we’re taking a look!” or something.
-She drew open the curtains to unveil the now completely dried mural… and everyone, including Ree Anna was stunned by its beauty.
+They were like “We paid you big money for this, we’re taking a look!”
+She drew open the curtains to unveil the now completely dried mural and everyone, including Ree Anna was stunned by its beauty.

 And this is the story I recalled when I was testing a recipe for s’mores ice cream a couple weeks go.
 (The situation was only slightly less dire than Ree Anna’s).
 I had the graham cracker swirl, marshmallow cream, chocolate ice cream, and dark chocolate flakes set up.
 But amidst the measuring, swirling, and pouring, I found myself getting tired and underwhelmed by each spoonful.
 I was close to tossing the whole thing into the sink and nixing the flavor from my core menu.
 But I wanted to save the cleanup for another day.
 Plus, I did have an inkling to “just wait a see.”

-Lo and behold, when I returned to the kitchen a few days later, I re-tested my s’mores ice cream (AKA I ate it).
-And I liked it.
-Then I had a few other people in the kitchen try it and they too loved it.
+When I returned to the kitchen a few days later, I re-tested my s’mores ice cream (AKA I ate it).
+And I really liked it.
+Then I had a few other people in the kitchen try it and they loved it.
 I’ve applied this practice to all of my flavor concepts since.
 You can’t get a good hunch for some creations in the moment.
 You gotta let the ingredients set and bloom to really understand the results.